• Nepal Trekking Planner

 Trek Duration.

-The more time you spend in the mountains the more chances you will have to hurt yourself (although once you’re acclimatized the risks are reduced hugely).
-Some of the most hardcore treks like the three high passes treks might take longer.
+The more time you spend in the mountains, the more chances you will have to hurt yourself (although once you’re acclimatized, the risks are reduced hugely).
+Some of the most hardcore treks, like the three high pass treks, might take longer.
 That’s why make sure that the maximum duration of your trek is still lower than the maximum length of the cover.

 24 hours Emergency.

-Complications when trekking, specially at higher elevation, can occur at any given time, day or night – and you will might not be in the same time zone as your insurer.
-Given this, a policy which does not offer you a 24-hour emergency assistance helpline will not be useful for you. that’s why, when you set off for your hike or trek, make sure you write these contact numbers down along with your policy details and keep them with you all the time.
+Complications when trekking, especially at higher elevations, can occur at any given time, day or night, and you might not be in the same time zone as your insurer.
+Given this, a policy that does not offer a 24-hour emergency assistance helpline will not be useful for you.
+That’s why, when you set off for your hike or trek, make sure you write these contact numbers down along with your policy details and keep them with you all the time.

 Where You Are.